dmgerman/recipe40secondsChocolateCake/README.md

 - Optional: spray oil in the inside (helps the release)
 - Load the cup to 1/2 way with mixture
 - Microwave
-- Remove immmediately and keep upside down for few seconds (I use 30)
+- Remove immediately and keep upside down for few seconds (I use 30)
 - Remove from cup, serve and eat.

 You have to eat it quickly.
 Otherwise it dries very fast.